-- Motor-driven vehicles may not be used off established roads and trails for retrieval on state wildlife management areas, U.S. Forest Service national grasslands, Bureau of Land Management lands, federal waterfowl production areas, federal refuges, state school lands, and any other areas where motor-driven vehicles are restricted.
+- Motor-driven vehicles may not be used off established roads and trails for retrieval on state wildlife management areas, U.S. Forest Service national grasslands, Bureau of Land Management lands, federal waterfowl production areas, federal refuges, state trust lands, and any other areas where motor-driven vehicles are restricted.
 (Exception: Motor-driven vehicles are allowed in the Turtle Mountains and Pembina Hills WMAs for retrieval of moose or elk during the following hours ONLY: 9:30-10:30 a.m.; 1:30-2:30 p.m.; and 1/2 hour after sunset, for one hour.
 During these specific times, a motor-driven vehicle may be used to make the retrieve by leaving the established road or trail and proceeding to the carcass by the shortest accessible route and returning to the road or trail by the same route.)
 Except for hunters having a special disability permit, no person may use a motordriven vehicle while in the process of hunting big game, or aid another in the process of hunting big game, including travel to and from the hunting location unless the motor-driven vehicle is on an established road or trail.

 - Established roads or trails do not include temporary trails made for agricultural purposes.